slaubi/the-fast-track/7.4/en/31-redis.rst

        database_data:
     --- i/config/packages/framework.yaml
     +++ w/config/packages/framework.yaml
-    @@ -8,7 +8,7 @@ framework:
+    @@ -4,3 +4,3 @@ framework:
-         # Enables session support.
-Note that the session will ONLY be started if you read or write from it.
+         # Note that the session will be started ONLY if you read or write from it.
-         # Remove or comment this section to explicitly disable session support.
          session:
     -        handler_id: '%env(resolve:DATABASE_URL)%'
     +        handler_id: '%env(REDIS_URL)%'
-             cookie_secure: auto
-             cookie_samesite: lax

 Isn't it *beautiful*?